danReynolds/Notes/3A/CS350/ProcessAPI.md

 The parent runs `fork`, and the child runs `execvp`.

 It does not create a new process, rather it transforms the currently running child program into a different program (wc). `exec` does not return, so the child essentially no longer exists as a program and has been replaced with the one it called.
-The parent also never finishes because it is waiting for a child that has been transformed into something else.

 ### Why?
 Motivating the API
 Why create such an odd interface for creating a new process, or running a different one?